Dayna Baumeister

 Biomimicry

-Dayna Baumeister is the co-founder of the Biomimicry Institute and a big-time advocate for bringing the principles of Biomimicry into the classroom.
-She is also a professor of practice at Arizona State University.
+Dayna Baumeister is co-founder of the Biomimicry Institute and a leading advocate for bringing biomimicry and systems thinking into the classroom.
+She is also Professor of Practice at Arizona State University.